Difference Between Code Coverage vs Test Coverage

 Let us discuss some of the major key differences between Code Coverage vs Test Coverage:

 - Code Coverage describes how much application code is being executed when an application is being run.
-Test coverage, on the other hand, describes the test cases which are written and mentioned in any document.
+On the other hand, test coverage describes the test cases which are written and mentioned in any document.

 - Test coverage mostly covers the test cases which are created by making the requirements document as a base.
 There is no need for having a look at the code when test coverage comes into the picture.